trek10inc/generative-ai-curriculum/SaaS/lab02-bedrock-chatbots/README.md

 If you completed [Lab 01 - Bedrock Introduction](../lab01-bedrock-introduction/README.md), you can skip this step.

+ℹ️ Note: In SageMaker Studio, you can open a "System Terminal" to run these commands by clicking File > New > Terminal

 Clone this repository to your notebook instance.
 This can be done by running the following command in a terminal:
 ```bash
 git clone git@gitlab.com:trek10inc/internal/machine-learning/generative-ai-curriculum.git